Women’s Power Index

 Why Women’s Representation Matters

-In the aggregate, women’s leadership promotes bipartisanship, equality [PDF], and stability.
-And when women make up a critical mass of legislatures—around 25 to 30 percent—they are more likely to challenge established conventions and policy agendas.
+Extensive research shows that when women lead in politics, wide-ranging benefits to society ensue.
+In the aggregate, women’s leadership promotes cooperative governance and peacemaking, democracy, social welfare, gender equality, and economic progress.
+When women make up a critical mass of representation in legislatures—around 30 percent—they are more likely to achieve those goals in spending and policy agendas.

 To be sure, electing women does not guarantee those outcomes.
-Holding political office is just the first step to wielding political power; in many countries, institutional structures and political systems still limit women’s ability to influence policy.
-Women are not a homogenous group, and not all women leaders will be cooperative, peaceful, or advocate for laws that strengthen gender equality.
-Being the first woman elected to a leadership position often means navigating previously male-dominated structures, which can translate into political caution rather than policy change.
+Holding political office is just the first step to wielding political power; in many countries, institutional structures and political systems still limit women’s ability to wield substantive influence over policy.
+Furthermore, women are not a homogeneous group, and not all women leaders will be advocates of peace, democracy, social welfare, and gender equality.

 Additional Resources